safeledger logo

 • Single Bank Deal: Allowing a one-time withdrawal or transfer from a specific bank account.

-• Company Setup: Letting the Agent set up a new company or finish license steps.
+• Company Setup: Letting the Agent set up a new company or finish license steps with a Company POA.

-• Court Case Help: Allowing the Agent to speak for you in one specific court case.
+• Court Case Help: The Court Case POA allowing the Agent to speak for you in one specific court case.

 • Marriage/Divorce: Giving power for certain steps in marriage papers or divorce cases.